 What are the benefits of PIP?

 a).
-The spouses, children, and parents of US citizens – immediate relatives – can apply for adjustment of status [for a green card without having to leave the US] after they are granted PIP.
-Other immigrants in similar situations whose family members are not US military members are not allowed to adjust status, but must leave the US for “consular processing” in order to complete their application for a green card—at which point they might face a three- or ten-year bar upon return, as a penalty for their past unlawful presence.
-This very trap has kept many non-citizen family members of US military service people from applying for a green card in the past..
+The spouses, children (unmarried and under 21), and parents of US citizens – immediate relatives – can apply for adjustment of status [for a green card without having to leave the US] after they are granted PIP.
+Other immigrants in similar situations whose family members are not US military members are not allowed to adjust their status, but must leave the US for “consular processing” in order to complete their application for a green card—at which point they might face a three- or a ten-year bar upon return, as a penalty for their past unlawful presence.
+This barrier has kept many non-citizen family members of US military service people from applying for a green card in the past.
 (The “provisional waiver” can help with this, but not everyone qualifies for it.).
 The applicant must be “admissible” to adjust his status.
-There are many reasons why a person might be inadmissible and prevented from getting a green card.
-PIP removes the ground of inadmissibility that is based on unlawful presence, and that is the only one that it removes; and
+There are many reasons why a person might be inadmissible.
+PIP removes the ground of inadmissibility that is based on unlawful presence.
+That is the only grounds of inadmissibility that PIP removes; and

 b).
 If the military member is only an LPR (a green card holder), the spouse, parent, or child would still benefit from PIP because they would be eligible for employment authorization [a work permit].